 1-day ticket that allows you to travel as much as you like for 24 hours costs €6.40 for Carris/Metro.
 If you add Transtejo ferries to Cacilhas to these two, it costs €9.55.
 Alternatively, you may add suburban train routes to Carris & Metro which makes the ticket €10.60.

 If you want more flexibility for sudden decisions, the zapping option allows for loading any amount that costs a minimum of €3 and multiples of €5 up to a balance of €40.
 With that way, you can pay separately for your journeys relying on the loaded credit.
 Load with the amount you think you’ll need.
 The prices vary for each journey.

 Keep in mind that once you’ve chosen an option, you cannot change to another type of fare while the previous one has not been used.

 The Lisboa Card Can Be Good For Sightseeing

 The Lisboa Card costs from €20 for one day to €42 for three days.
 It includes 26 free museums, namely Belém Tower and Jerónimos Monastery, and free public transport.
-It also offers discounts on a number of museums and activities.
-Crucially, it also includes unlimited use of Lisbon’s public transport for the duration of the card – 24, 48 or 72 hours.
+It also offers discounts on several museums and activities.
+Crucially, it also includes unlimited use of Lisbon’s public transport for the duration of the card – 24, 48, or 72 hours.
 You can buy it online, or get it from the airport tourist office.

 You can use both cards for travel on the trains to Sintra and Cascais.
 Moreover, the Lisboa Card includes free entries or discounts to some attractions outside Lisbon.